joglidze/task-manager-main/README.md

 - Different views for Super Admin and Admin
 - Super Admin can change user roles from Admin to Super Admin
 - Secure authentication and authorization
-## Demo

-You can view a live demo of the app [here](https://majestic-brigadeiros-eb78b9.netlify.app).

 ## Installation